Grey Squirrel. John Harding / BTO

 In Great Britain, we follow the lead of the global Convention on Biological Diversity in defining invasive as having a negative impact, by harming other biodiversity, causing economic damage or by impacting human health.
 Hence it is not the ecological meaning of invasive (rapidly spreading and colonising new areas or habitats) that is used, but the extent of a species’ negative effect.

-It is of course virtually impossible for any non-native species to have absolutely zero impact, but where impacts are considered minimal (as for Little Owl or Red-necked Wallaby in Britain - indeed, 85% of non-native species) they are not considered to be invasive.
-In some cases, the species may be still too rare to have much impact, but if it is known to be problematic elsewhere, it would be included.
+It is of course virtually impossible for any non-native species to have absolutely zero impact, but where impacts are considered minimal (as for Little Owl or Red-necked Wallaby in Britain – indeed, 85% of non-native species) they are not considered to be invasive.
+In some cases, the species may still be too rare to have much impact, but if it is known to be problematic elsewhere, it would be included.

 Can a native species be invasive?
 Yes, but only in the ecological sense, in being able to rapidly colonise and dominate new habitats – Bracken could be described in this way.